taigrr/systemctl/README.md

 ## Useful errors

-All functions return a predefinied error type, and it is highly recommended these errors are handled properly.
+All functions return a predefined error type, and it is highly recommended these errors are handled properly.

 ## Context support